carlossg/ninja-heatmiser/README.md

 ninja-heatmiser
 ===============

-A [Ninja Blocks](http://ninjablocks.com) driver to talk to [Heatmiser](www.heatmiser.co.uk) thermostats
+A [Ninja Blocks](http://ninjablocks.com) driver to talk to [Heatmiser](www.heatmiser.co.uk) WiFi and Neo thermostats

 ###Overview

 Exports any number of Heatmiser Thermostats as NinjaBlocks devices.
-You can also avoid buying Heatmiser's MultiLink and save over £140.
+If you are using several WiFi thermostats you can avoid buying Heatmiser's MultiLink and save over £140.

 Each Thermostat will appear as